Nile Niami

-Nile Niami (born February 25, 1968) is an Iraqi American former film producer turned real estate developer, who has built and sold multi-million dollar mansions in the Los Angeles neighborhoods of Bel Air and Holmby Hills.
+Nile Niami (born February 25, 1968) is an American former film producer turned real estate developer, who has developed and sold multimillion-dollar mansions in the Los Angeles neighborhoods of Bel Air and Holmby Hills.

 Early life

 Niami was born in 1968 in Los Angeles, California.
 He was raised by a single mother, a special education teacher.

 Career

 Niami started his career as a film producer.
-He produced 15 films, many of them B movies, before he started building small condominiums and renovating homes to sell.
+He produced 15 films, many of them B movies, before he started developing small condominiums and renovating homes to sell.

-As a real estate developer in Los Angeles, Niami built a mansion in Holmby Hills which he sold to a Saudi buyer for US$44 million.
-He built another house in Holmby Hills, which was purchased by musician Sean Combs for US$39 million in 2014.
+As a real estate developer in Los Angeles, Niami developed a mansion in Holmby Hills which he sold to a Saudi buyer for US$44 million.
+He developed another house in Holmby Hills, which was purchased by music mogul Sean Combs for US$39 million in 2014.
 He also hired architect Paul McClean to build a house for the Winklevoss twins Cameron and Tyler in the Bird Streets (north of Sunset Boulevard).
-He built a house in Trousdale Estates, a neighborhood in the city of Beverly Hills, with "a spinning car turntable, similar to those in auto showrooms, that's visible from the living room."
+He developed a house in Trousdale Estates, a neighborhood in the city of Beverly Hills, with "a spinning car turntable, similar to those in auto showrooms, that's visible from the living room."

 Niami launched Wolfpack, a mobile app for single men looking for friends; it is no longer available.